Law extending bar hours for World Cup passes despite Greens opposition

-The Greens were the only party in Parliament to oppose a bill that will extend how long bars will be able to stay open for, to show Rugby World Cup games.
+The Greens were the only party in Parliament to oppose a bill that will extend how long bars will be able to stay open to show Rugby World Cup games.

 Despite the Greens opposition, the bill passed into law this evening with 112 votes to eight.